bentoml/BentoML/docker/README.md

 - GPU supports only for ubuntu, centos

 # of images:

-os : 9
+- os : 7 &rarr; ubuntu(2004,1804), debian-slim, alpine, centos(8,7), ami
-type: runtime - devel - slim - gpu
+- type: runtime - devel -gpu (for centos & ubuntu)
-python_version: 3.6 3.7 3.8
+- python_version: [3.6 3.7 3.8]
-->  images/release per package (model-server, yatai-service)
+- &rarr;  42 images/release per package (model-server, yatai-service)

 workflow

-  parse manifest.yml
+  &rarr; parse manifest.yml
-  get content from partials, and check if the file is correctly format assemble tags and images given from manifest.yml Empty our generated directory and generate new Dockerfile
+  &rarr; get content from partials, and check if the file is correctly format &rarr; assemble tags and images given from manifest.yml &rarr; Empty our generated directory and generate new Dockerfile

-naming convention: ${release_version | devel}-${python_version}-${os}-cuda${cuda_version}
+naming convention: ${release_version | devel}-${python_version}-${os}-gpu
   where optional_args can be:
     - cudnn${cudnn_major_version} includes cudart and cudnn
     - cuda${cuda_version} that only contain cudart and cublas